-For these reasons, I attempted to digitise the schedule board automatically using computer vision.
+For these reasons, I spent my week of Innovation Time attempting to automatically digitise the schedule board using computer vision.

 Firstly, computer vision is often interpreted as being synonyms to object recognition.
 This is not the case.
 In fact, computer vision actually does a lot more in terms of analysing pictures… It’s an attempt to replicate or re-create human vision.

 This means that there are deeper levels of analysis as computer vision using a kind of perception to take different factors into account.
 For example with the use of thermal imaging, temperature sensors or motion sensors to get a full picture of the scene it’s capturing.

 However replicating human vision, as you can probably imagine, is no simple task.